Official launch of the project report 'Making Space for Each Other: Civic Place-Making in a Divided Society'

 4. Co-ordination & Implementation

-During the presentations, the students will have a chance to engage with and extract ideas from local community stakeholders.
+During the presentations, the students had the opportunity to engage with and extract ideas from local community stakeholders.
 The analysis and design proposals and the feedback and suggestions from community stakeholders will eventually help to inspire a publication on the potentials of urban planning for the North Belfast area.

 16/10/2012 - 25/10/2012